snapcat/ClassMateBot/README.md

 Another unique and useful feature of our ClassMateBot is that it helps the students in the process of group making for their projects.
 Through this feature the bot could help the students to identify other members of the class who have the same requirements and acts as a medium to connect them initially.
 Afterwards, they can talk to each other in any way possible.
 This feature is also helpful for times when a person is randomly assigned to a group then the members could ask the bot to connect them with the new member and this would not only save time for the students but also, saves effort as many times students do not have their names as their usernames on discord.
 Through this students can join, leave or connect with others.
 A little example is provided below.
 ![$join HW](https://github.com/SE21-Team2/ClassMateBot/blob/main/data/media/join.gif)

+### 6 - Question and Answer **(New Project 2 Commands)**
+A common usage for our current class Discord is for students to ask questions about the course.
+It is helpful for the questions to be numbered and for the answers to be attached to the question so it be easily found.
+Some students may feel more comfortable asking and answering questions anonymously.
+It is also helpful for users to know if the question is answered by a student or instructor.
+This feature keeps the questions and answers all in one channel so it does not clutter other channels and can be more easily viewed.

+### 7 - Review Questions **(New Project 2 Commands)**
+An essential part of studying is going over questions related to the exam topics.
+This feature allows instructors to add review questions and students to get random review questions.
+To enhance its effectiveness, the answers to the review questions are hidden as a *spoiler* that students can choose to unveil when they are ready.

 ---